SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 RECOVER NIGHT LOSS - Takes ~50 sec at 10A charge current.

-CONCLUSION - To recover the night time power loss first thing in the morning with either of these controllers takes less time than drinking a cup of coffee, which makes either an excellent choice!
+CONCLUSION - To recover the night time power loss first thing in the morning with either of these controllers takes less time than drinking a cup of coffee, which makes either unit an excellent choice!
 Be aware that the first morning light is weak and cannot produce full charge current till the input voltage is ~2V above battery voltage.
 Having said this, my Genasun charge controller is usually charging at about 5AM in the summer.
 The lower quality charge controller manufacturers don't mention this parameter in their specifications.
 Hmmm.

 TRACKING SPEED - There are two aspects to this: